rest-for-physics/framework/doc/Chapters/appendix.md

 &emsp;`<parameter name="parName" value="parVal" />`
 `</TRestXXX>`

-4. two types of include definition is available:
+4. removed processFile, readoutFile definition, use universal include definition:

 //to expand section "TRestXXX" with name "sAna" in file "processes.rml" into this section,
 //we can write